gabyx/dotfiles/config/dot_config/bluetooth/README.md

 ## Defy Dygma

 Dygma Defy keyboard sends a connection password which needs to be entered on the keyboard after the lights appear when the connection has been established.
+You need to enter the numbers with your layout!